pongasoft/re-blank-plugin/README.md

 ### A note about debug logging

-This example project uses `loguru` for debug logging, to demonstrate that it is possible to use a library that does not compile when doing _jbox_ builds but compiles when doing _native_ builds.
-In addition, `loguru` has a lot of features, like `DCHECK_F` to do sanity checks, various levels of logging, etc...
+This example project uses `re-logging` for debug logging, to demonstrate that it is possible to use a library that does not compile when doing _jbox_ builds but compiles when doing _native_ builds.
+In addition, `re-logging` has a lot of features, like `DCHECK_F` to do sanity checks, various levels of logging, etc...

 You do not have to use it in your own project and can use `JBOX_TRACE` and other flavors provided by the SDK but note the following:

-- if you do a native build, `JBOX_TRACE` (and `loguru`) will be enabled only if the option `ENABLE_DEBUG_LOGGING` is provided to `add_re_plugin` as is the case in this example, so it is easy to turn off debug logging if you desire
+- if you do a native build, `JBOX_TRACE` (and `re-logging`) will be enabled only if the option `ENABLE_DEBUG_LOGGING` is provided to `add_re_plugin` as is the case in this example, so it is easy to turn off debug logging if you desire
-- `loguru` is always disabled for jbox builds (because it cannot compile with jbox builds)
+- `re-logging` is always disabled for jbox builds (because it cannot compile with jbox builds)
 - `JBOX_TRACE` is enabled or disabled in jbox builds following the rules implemented in the SDK.
 The rules are:
   - for 'local45 Debugging' (`./re.sh -d local45`) `JBOX_TRACE` is enabled
   - for 'local45 Testing' (`./re.sh -t local45`) `JBOX_TRACE` is enabled